Gasoline: Carbon dioxide

 About 19.64 lb/U.S.gal of carbon dioxide are produced from burning gasoline that does not contain ethanol.
 Most of the retail gasoline now sold in the U.S. contains about 10 percent fuel ethanol (or E10) by volume.
 Burning E10 produces about 17.68 lb/U.S.gal of that is emitted from the fossil fuel content.
 If the CO_{2} emissions from ethanol combustion are considered, then about 18.95 lb/U.S.gal of CO_{2} are produced when E10 is combusted.

-Worldwide 7 liters of gasoline are burnt for every 100 km driven by cars and vans.
+Worldwide 7 litres of gasoline are burnt for every 100 km driven by cars and vans.

 In 2021, the International Energy Agency stated, "To ensure fuel economy and emissions standards are effective, governments must continue regulatory efforts to monitor and reduce the gap between real-world fuel economy and rated performance."

 Contamination of soil and water

 Gasoline enters the environment through the soil, groundwater, surface water, and air.
 Therefore, humans may be exposed to gasoline through methods such as breathing, eating, and skin contact.
-For example, using gasoline-filled equipment, such as lawnmowers, drinking gasoline-contaminated water close to gasoline spills or leaks to the soil, working at a gasoline station, inhaling gasoline volatile gas when refueling at a gasoline station is the easiest way to be exposed to gasoline.
+For example, using gasoline-filled equipment, such as lawnmowers, drinking gasoline-contaminated water close to gasoline spills or leaks to the soil, working at a gasoline station, inhaling gasoline volatile gas when refuelling at a gasoline station is the easiest way to be exposed to gasoline.